Utah-CS3550-Fall-2023/assignments/hw4.md

 This starts your Django application once again, but it uses `nohup` which means that if you close the terminal window Django will keep running.
-If you want to stop it, you can run `killall nohup`.
+If you want to stop it, you can run:

+    kill $(pgrep -f runserver)

 While your server is running under `nohup`, close the terminal window (without stopping the command), visit http://ip.ip.ip.ip/ and ensure